isaacg1/isaacg1.github.io/project-ideas.md

 **First steps:** Simulate some basic MSJ policies in a simple closed MSJ setting.
 Find their tradeoff between utilization and tail response time.

+### Parameterized Optimization Equivalence {#param-opt}

+Consider distribution optimization problems, of the form:

+"Over a class of distributions *C*, what distribution D minimizes a real-valued objective function f(D)"?

+For instance, the class of distributions *C* might be all stationary response time distributions achievable by M/G/1 scheduling policies for a given arrival rate λ and job size distribution S, and the objective function f(D) might be the mean f(D) = E[D].
+Then the optimal distribution D would be the stationary response time under the SRPT policy.

+Two important families of optimization problems are:

+1. **CDF Minimization**: The objective function f(D) = P(D > t) = F_D(t), for some threshold t > 0.

+2. **Quantile Minimization**: The objective function f(D) = max_t s.t.
+P(D < t) < δ = F_D^{-1}(δ), for some threshold δ, 0 < δ < 1.

+Note that these are both one-dimensional parameterized families of optimization functions.
+Note that these parameterized families are equivalent in the following sense:
+The set of all distributions D that appear as solutions to the CDF minimization problem for some t > 0 is the same as the set of distributions D' that appear as solutions to the Quantile minimization problem.

+Intuitively, this is because if D_t is the CDF minimizer for t, and F_{D_t}(t) = δ, then D_t is also the quantile minimizer for δ.

+While equivalent in this sense, the CDF minimization problem is easier to solve in stochastic control scenarios such as the scheduling situation described above.
+This is because it is easy to calculate the marginal impact of each job on the P(D > t)
+objective: 0 if the job's response time is below t, 1 above.
+It's harder to calculate the marginal impact of a job on the quantile objective
+- it requires access to the distribution D, which the policy typically does not have.

+Any objective function of the form f(D) = E[g(D)],
+has this property, as long as the function g does not depend on D.
+Instead, g should be parameterized.
+As a result, such objectives are more useful, when available.
+We'll call these objectives *expectation objectives*.

+There's another important one-dimensional parameterized family of optimization functions:

+3. **Conditional Value at Risk (CVaR)**: The objective function f(D) = E[D \| D > F_D^{-1}(δ)], for some threshold δ, 0 < δ < 1.
+This is the mean value of the top δ fraction of the distribution.
+It has a variety of advantageous properties - see Nico Christianson's ["Risk-Sensitive Online Algorithms"](https://virtual.oxfordabstracts.com/event/74044/submission/180) talk and paper.

+This raises the question: Is there are parameterized family of expectation objectives which matches the CVaR family of objectives in the same sense as above?
+More generally, is there a parameterized family of expectation objectives that covers the CVaR family of objectives, in the sense that each CVaR-optimal distribution can be guaranteed to fall within the new family's set of distributions?

+**Starting point**: In the quantile case, the marginal impact of shifting an epsilon of probability mass is 0 if the shift is below or above the quantile, and a constant if it crosses the quantile.
+This hints at the corresponding expectation objective.
+What is the marginal impact of shifting an epsilon of probability mass on CVaR?
+What is the corresponding guess of an expectation objective?

 ## Active projects {#active}